SeanDorff/Sean-Dorff-s-Audio-Visualizer/README.md

 This Visual Studio solution taps into your Windows audio output and visualizes it as a frequency spectrum.

 # Controls
 Use WSAD and Space/Shift to move around or up and down.
-The mouse controls your view direction.
+The mouse controls your viewing direction.
 Use F to toggle fullscreen mode on or off.
 Press Esc to quit the program.